linsalrob/partie/INSTALLATION.md

 - bowtie2 [Available from sourceforge](https://sourceforge.net/projects/bowtie-bio/files/bowtie2/)
 - jellyfish [Available from github](https://github.com/gmarcais/Jellyfish)
 - seqtk [Available from github](https://github.com/lh3/seqtk)
 - the NCBI SRA Toolkit.
-You should [download the prebuilt binaries](https://github.com/ncbi/sra-tools/wiki/Downloads)
+You should [download the prebuilt binaries](https://github.com/ncbi/sra-tools/wiki/Downloads) or check this [NCBI page for the latest versions](https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/)

 Follow the installation instructions for each of those libraries.